 - Coffee and tea (but keep drinking them for many health benefits)

 - Booze – beer, wine and hard liquor

 - PainKillers -OTC and Opioids (Ibuprofen, Tylenol with Codeine, Vicodin and others).
 They all inhibit the absorption of magnesium through the digestive tract, which mimics magnesium deficiency.

-To my fellow chronic neck pain suffers: the point is this… if you are constantly taking almost any kind of pain reliever, it helps short-term.
-Long-term, it actually exaggerates the pain response so you hurt more.
+To my fellow chronic neck pain suffers: the point is this… constantly taking almost any kind of pain reliever helps short-term.
+Long-term, it actually exaggerates the pain response so the pain gets worse.

 Why?
 Magnesium is an anti-inflammatory mineral.
 It decreases the production of free radicals and the release of cytokines.
 Those cytokines are proinflammatory compounds released by the immune system.
 Dialing down magnesium actually increases the pain level.